March 3, 2025

 Interior cameras: Interior cameras can be mounted in various places inside your vehicle or trailer to keep passengers safe and enhance cargo security.
 Passenger transit fleets often deploy interior cameras to ensure passengers are seated and safe, whereas tractor-trailer fleets use them to reduce cargo theft by continuously monitoring all in-cabin or in-trailer activity.
 Some less-than-truckload carriers also deploy interior cameras to gain real-time visibility into how full their trailers are.

-Although the initial cost of a video-based safety solution might seem expensive, cameras have been proven to reduce overall fleet operating costs and quickly pay for themselves.
+Although the initial cost of a video-based safety solution might seem expensive, cameras have been proven to reduce overall fleet operating costs, decrease insurance costs, and quickly pay for themselves.
 In fact, the NSTSCE found that when combined with driver coaching, dash cams reduced safety-related events by 52%.
 Plus, a recent Frost & Sullivan report highlighted how video telematics solutions have been found to lower driver distraction by 80%, reduce speeding by 65%, reduce collisions by 60%, and reduce claims by 25%.

 ADAS stands for “Advanced Driver Assistance Systems,” a broad category of technologies that improve vehicle safety by helping drivers prevent or avoid accidents.
-ADAS technologies are powered by advanced computing, including artificial intelligence (AI), computer vision, and edge computing.
+ADAS technologies are powered by advanced computing and algorithms, including artificial intelligence (AI), computer vision, and edge computing.
 This computing power is what makes ADAS technologies so advanced; they can monitor, identify, alert, and sometimes even prevent safety-critical incidents in a proactive, real-time way.

 Read on to learn about seven of the most promising ADAS technologies for commercial fleets, based on average adoption rate from a 2018 Fleet Owner survey: